 There’s some evidence that isoflavones may be helpful for slowing down signs of aging on the skin, as well as lowering inflammatory skin conditions like psoriasis, eczema and various rashes.

-Studies over the past several decades show that RC’s effects on estrogen levels give it most of its anti-inflammatory, UV protective, collagen-boosting and wound-healing potentials.
-In older adults, RC reduces the effects of skin aging induced by estrogen deprivation and can help boost collagen production.
+Studies over the past several decades show that red clover’s effects on estrogen levels give it most of its anti-inflammatory, UV protective, collagen-boosting and wound-healing potentials.
+In older adults, red clover reduces the effects of skin aging induced by estrogen deprivation and can help boost collagen production.

 Other reports have shown that red clover benefits for skin include clinically treating wounds or burns and improving skin elasticity, thickness and hydration — plus possibly reducing the appearance of pore size and signs of aging.

 Is red clover good for hair growth?
 According to some research, it’s been shown to boost the health of not only skin follicles, but also the scalp and nails, too.
 While studies are limited, some findings suggest that applying products containing red clover extract to the scalp might increase hair growth in people with hair loss (alopecia), especially postmenopausal women.